Top 10 Facts about Skibbereen

-7. The Skibbereen Eagle, a newspaper founded in 1857, became famous by declaring it was “keeping an eye on the Czar of Russia” over his expansionist designs on China.
-This newspaper was superceded by the Southern Star, founded in 1889 which included amongst its shareholders one General Michael Collins.
+7. The Skibbereen Eagle, a newspaper founded in 1857, became famous by declaring it was “keeping an eye on the Tsar of Russia” over his expansionist designs on China.
+This newspaper was superseded by the Southern Star, founded in 1889 which included amongst its shareholders one General Michael Collins.

 8. Skibbereen and the nearby villages were chosen as location for the making of the film “War of the Buttons”.

-9. Skibbereen and the nearby villages are the home to many international celebrities such as film producer Lord David Puttnam, actor Jeremy Irons, Ireland’s richest man Dr Tony O’Reilly, lateral-thinker Edward de Bono and others.
+9. Skibbereen and the nearby villages are the home to many international celebrities such as film producer Lord David Puttnam and actor Jeremy Irons as well as Ireland’s first Rowing Olympians, Gary and Paul O’Donovan.